nienbo/cache-buildkite-plugin/README.md

 ### Windows

 If you install **Git for Windows 2.25 and later**, you will benefit all features of Cache on Windows.
+Make sure you've added `bash.exe` into your `PATH`.

 ### S3